 - All areas should be designed to promote/support pedestrian and bike access, making this a walkable community.
-This will decrease reliance on cars and enable residents to more readily access business and employment centers. - a.
-To expand the pedestrian & bike access the undeveloped land zoned as Natural Resource / Flood Plain should include walking/biking trails. - 2.
-Identify ways to leverage abundant supply of natural gas in the RT 522 corridor. - 3.
-Determine if incentives to rezone to commercial uses for land owners with agricultural zoned property should be made available. - 4.
-Promote development of small parcels of land that already contain residential structures along transportation corridors for business purposes, examples of which may include doctors, dentist offices, and other professional offices.
-Promotion could be in the form of incentives or credits to offset the cost of site improvements and transportation improvements required by the site development. - 5.
-Restaurants and community based businesses such as Dry Cleaners, Convenience Stores, and the like, should be located close to and easily accessible by car or by foot to the areas targeted as industrial, commercial and office uses.
-This could also be within the Sherando Center or Neighborhood village commercial areas which are located within accessible distances from these areas. - 6.
-Identify ways to draw more Light Manufacturing and targeted economic development businesses to the area around the FBI facility off of Tasker Rd.

-7. The Southern Frederick County area would be a natural fit for various outdoor events and festivals, especially once the road and walking path networks have been enhanced and more lodging and dining options are available.
+This will decrease reliance on cars and enable residents to more readily access business and employment centers. - To expand the pedestrian & bike access the undeveloped land zoned as Natural Resource / Flood Plain should include walking/biking trails. - Identify ways to leverage abundant supply of natural gas in the RT 522 corridor. - Determine if incentives to rezone to commercial uses for landowners with agricultural zoned property should be made available. - Promote development of small parcels of land that already contain residential structures along transportation corridors for business purposes, examples of which may include doctors, dentist offices, and other professional offices.
+Promotion could be in the form of incentives or credits to offset the cost of site improvements and transportation improvements required by the site development. - Restaurants and community based businesses such as dry cleaners, convenience stores, and the like, should be located close to and easily accessible by car or by foot to the areas targeted as industrial, commercial and office uses.
+This could also be within the Sherando Center or neighborhood village commercial areas which are located within accessible distances from these areas. - Identify ways to draw more light manufacturing and targeted economic development businesses to the area around the FBI facility off Tasker Rd. - The Southern Frederick area would be a natural fit for various outdoor events and festivals, especially once road and walking path networks have been established and more lodging and dining options are available.
 This type of business has a low impact on the environment and provides an external infusion of revenue.